apioo/psx/doc/concept/import_data.rst

 Abstract
 --------

-This chapter will explain more detailed how you can use the record or schema importer to read request data.
+This chapter will explain more detailed how you can use an importer to read request data.

 Record
 ------

 A record is a simple object which stores key value pairs.
-When we use an importer class the importer needs to know which fields are available and what type has each field.
+The importer needs to know which fields are available and what type has each field.
 The record importer obtains theses meta informations from the annotation of each method.
 As example lets say we want import the following xml from an request

 .. code-block:: xml